 We are members of the bar of the State of Texas and English solicitors practicing in accordance with the Solicitors' Act 1974.
-The opinions expressed herein are limited exclusively to the the laws of the State of Texas (in respect of the Texas Designated Guarantors) and English law (in respect of the England Designated Guarantor), and we express no opinion as to the effect of the laws of any other jurisdiction, domestic or foreign.
+The opinions expressed herein are limited exclusively to the laws of the State of Texas (in respect of the Texas Designated Guarantors) and English law (in respect of the English Designated Guarantor), and we express no opinion as to the effect of the laws of any other jurisdiction, domestic or foreign.

 Stoel Rives LLP is authorized to rely upon the foregoing opinion in its capacity as legal counsel to the Company and in connection with the rendering of its opinion to the Company dated the date hereof as fully as if this opinion were addressed to it.
-Otherwise, without our prior written consent, this letter may not be relied upon by any person or entity other than the Company.